anthonywong611/FlaskAPI-GCP-Applications/README.md

-# FlaskAPI on Google Cloud Platform (GCP)
+# Project Description

-**Goal**: Deploy an app on the cloud environment for API users to make requests and store user information.
+**Goal: Run an app on the cloud for API users to make requests and store user information.**

+## Rationale
-**Rationale**: To achieve the goal efficiently, the following actions are considered
+To achieve the goal efficiently, this project proceeds with the following path

-- Write an app using Flask
+**Application**: Write an app with features in user authentication and form submission

-- Create a cloud database for the app to connect to and store information in
+**Connection**: Create a cloud database for storing app information.
+We need to ensure a secured connection between the app and the database

-- Provision a virtual environment to deploy the app in
-- Establish a connection between the cloud and the virtual environment so the app may access the database
-- Expose the app to the internet
+**Deployment**: Deploy the app and expose it to the internet

 ## Technology Overview

 ![](images/technology.png)

-**Services & Resources**:
-- Terraform (Manage infrastructures as code)
-- CloudSQL (PostgreSQL instance & database)
-- Kubernetes Engine (Single-node Kubernetes cluster)
-- Google Service Account (CloudSQL Client Role and its key file)
-- Cloud Build (Container)
-- Artifact Registry (Container repository)
+### Flask
+The application is a simple API written using the Flask framework.
+Flask offers extensions like database access, template engine, user authentication, etc.

+### Terraform
+Terraform is an Infrastructure-as-Code (IaC) service that allows users to provision cloud infrastructures with reusable codes.
+It uses configuration language to provision cloud infrastrucutres, and can simultaneously plan and manage resources from different cloud providers like AWS, GCP, and Azure.
+Using Terraform can significantly improve efficiency and reduce time in provisioning resources, circumventing issues like manually updating configurations on the console or on the command-line.

+### Google Cloud Platform (GCP)
+**CloudSQL**: We will create a PostgreSQL database instance with a user-defined root user, password, and database.
+This will be the database for storing user info.

+**Kubernetes Engine**: Kubernetes creates clusters with nodes.
+Each node in a cluster has pods that can be aggregated as a service to be exposed to the internet.
+We will spin up a Kubernetes cluster with a single master-node which will run the pod where our application will be located.

+- Kubernetes can store sensitive information like password and credentials as secrets.
+We will store database username and password in the pod as secrets.

+**Artifact Registry**: This is a container registry for storing container images.
+Kubernetes looks for images from the repository and run them on pods.

+**Cloud Build**: This is Google's equivalent of docker, and we will build the application as a container image here and push it to the registry.

+**Google Service Account (GSA)**: Cloud resources require permission to interact with other resources.
+In particular, we need to generate credential keys from service accounts with the following priviledges:

+- Owner Role (for machines or softwares to provision and interact with infrastructures on behalf of GCP)
+- CloudSQL Client Role (for Kubernetes to establish a TCP connection between the SQL database and the application inside the cluster)

 ---
-# Architecture
+# Architecture (Infrastructures & Application)
 ![](images/architecture.png)

 ## Infrastructure Overview